Authentication

 API keys should be kept confidential and only stored on your own servers.
 Your account’s secret API key can perform any API request to Kublau without restriction.

-Your API keys are available in the .
+Your API keys are available in the Dashboard.
 These keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 as the value of the Authentication